shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I swear to Alpha that I will not tell anyone.”

 “Ok.”
 Ersie held up her hand.
 “See my hand?”
-She let the wolfskin slip, turning her hand and forearm into a cat’s.
+She let the wolfskin slip, revealing her orange cat fur and claws underneath.

 “Ersie, wha—”